 To improve the efficiency of our buildings, reduce carbon and save money for our business, Amgen uses a combination of technologies and data management systems.
 Amgen’s Smart and Integrated Facilities (SaIF) program

 gives us a more detailed look at building performance, which allows us to more readily identify opportunities for improvement in energy, water and overall operational efficiency at key facilities.
-This approach has saved 106,200 gigajoules of energy since we began implementing it in 2015.
 The Association of Energy Engineers recognized SaIF as an Energy Project of the Year.
 Our peers also selected SaIF to be presented at the 2017 ENERGY STAR® Industrial Partner Meetings.

 Additionally, Amgen uses ENERGY STAR® Portfolio Manager® to monitor real-time energy consumption for our buildings used for research and development and process development and to benchmark and certify office buildings under the ENERGY STAR® program.

 When we construct new facilities or remodel existing facilities, we aim for a standard comparable to LEED (Leadership in Energy and Environmental Design) Silver.
 We install energy and water efficient equipment and fixtures and maximize the use of natural daylighting.
 In the demolition process, we strive to keep as much material from the landfill as possible, donating some surplus equipment and materials through our Sustainable Asset Management program and sending for recycling material that can’t be donated.
 We are proud to have three buildings certified by the U.S. Green Building Council in our portfolio, one at LEED Platinum, one at LEED Gold, and another at LEED Certified.